State policy heterogeneity analyses: considerations and proposals: Policy implications conclusions

-We also briefly note that Bayesian hierarchical models offer another way to estimate state-specific effects \cite{mcglothlin2018bayesian}.
-These models can generate state-level estimates when sample sizes are small \cite{gelman2007data}, but rely on strong structural and distributional assumptions, including the specified prior and likelihood function, to determine the distribution of these effect estimates.
+Other methods exist to estimate state-specific effects, including synthetic controls approaches \citep{abadie2010synthetic, abadie2015comparative} and Bayesian hierarchical models \cite{mcglothlin2018bayesian}.
+Bayesian models can generate state-level estimates when sample sizes are small \cite{gelman2007data}, but rely on strong structural and distributional assumptions, including the specified prior and likelihood function, to determine the distribution of these effect estimates.
 The resulting Bayesian credible intervals can then quantify uncertainty conditional on the model, but not uncertainty about whether the model is correctly specified.
 Our bounding approach instead characterizes the range of state-specific effects consistent with the observed data under weak assumptions, providing an alternative approach to bounding ITEs when researchers wish to minimize reliance on unverifiable modeling choices.
+Synthetic control methods and their extensions have yielded estimators that are consistent for the ITE \cite{abadie2010synthetic} for both treated and untreated units \cite{agarwal2026synthetic}, with \cite{chernozhukov2021exact} even showing how to construct valid prediction sets for the ITE without assuming the model is correctly specified.
+Relatedly, comparative interrupted time-series (CITS) designs \citep{fry2021birds} augment the treated series with a comparison group to absorb shared temporal shocks, yielding a counterfactual trajectory for a treated unit; this logic is closely related to the difference-in-differences framework underlying our own working estimate -- though whereas CITS approaches attempt to model the pre-treatment deviations directly, our approach instead uses them only to bound the counterfactual error.
+Both synthetic control and CITS designs are generally most attractive when a longer pre-treatment series is available, and both typically assume a well-defined intervention.
+By contrast, our proposed approach works even with only one pre-treatment time period (though we cannot calibrate the sensitivity parameter), and could easily be extended to the setting with no pre-treatment data by making working estimates for the unobserved counterfactuals using cross-sectional approaches.
+Importantly, well-defined interventions are not the norm in state-policy settings, which, as we have shown, necessitates special care when defining ITEs with respect to non-treated units.